 Another military version by Molto of Spain has also been featured, where the box art suggests there might also have been a crane version in red.

-And recently Paul Woods did this page an unwitting favour, by listing a lot of images of Crickets and related vehicles in a single and thus most useful post.
+And Paul Woods once did this page an unwitting favour, by listing a lot of images of Crickets and related vehicles in a single and thus most useful post.
 Thanks Paul! :)